What do a spaceship and a Porsche GT2 have in common?

 - Pistons inside the brake caliper push a brake pad set against the rotating brake disc or brake rotor that moves with your wheel

-- As the brake caliper squeezes the brake pad set against the brake disc or rotor, friction is generated
+- Friction is generated as the brake caliper squeezes the brake pad set against the brake disc or rotor

-- Friction then converts the kinetic energy of your moving vehicle into heat and lets you slow down
+- This friction then converts the kinetic energy of your moving vehicle into heat and lets you slow down

 The critical point to remember here is the heat generated by friction.

-When you’re continuously braking, a conventional metallic brake system may be unable to dissipate all of the friction generated heat.
+When continuously braking, a conventional metallic brake system may be unable to dissipate all friction-generated heat.
 And this heat can build up to increase the temperature of the steel or cast iron discs in your braking system.

 When your brake system temperature becomes excessive, it can degrade your cast iron or steel rotor, brake caliper, brake fluid reservoir, and so on.
-And degraded components in the braking system can lower your stopping power and compromise road safety.
+Degraded components in the braking system can lower your stopping power and compromise road safety.